harism1/Members/README.md

 # Membership website

-Simple and quick project I made a while back for mainly learning ASP.NET, the MVC (Model View Controller) architecture, databases and handling them in a DBMS.
+Simple and quick project I made using ASP.NET MVC mainly for learning databases and handling them in a DBMS, and obviously ASP.NET with the MVC (Model View Controller) architecture.

-A lot of the implementations either don't make sense, weird or are unnecessary.
-As I already mentioned, this is purely for practicing the concepts mentioned above (e.g. I made different Models - in this case, Males, Females, and Others - so I had a reason to implement different migrations).
+A lot of the implementations either don't make sense, or are unnecessary.
+As I already mentioned, this is purely for practice (e.g. I made different Models - in this case, Males, Females, and Others - so I could implement different migrations).

 ## How it works